-- Violence and Crime in Latin America: Politics and Representations, edited with David Carey Jr. (forthcoming, University of Oklahoma Press, Spring 2017).
+- Violence and Crime in Latin America: Representations and Politics, ed. with David Carey Jr. (University of Oklahoma Press, 2017).

 - “Breaking the Vicious Cycle: Criminal Violence in U.S.-Latin American Relations,” in Jorge Dominguez and Rafael Fernandez de Castro, Contemporary U.S.-Latin American Relations, 2nd Cooperation or Conflict in the 21st Century?, Routledge, New York, 2016.

 - “Drugs, Gangs and Vigilantes: How to Tackle the New Breeds of Mexican Armed Violence,” Norwegian Peacebuilding Resource Center (NOREF), Report Series on Non-conventional armed violence, December 8, 2014.

 - “La difusión y contensión del crimen organizado en la región México-Centroamérica,” in The Criminal Diaspora: The Spread of Transnational Organized Crime and How to Contain its Expansion, Eric Olson y Juan Carlos Garzón (eds), Woodrow Wilson Center, April 2013.